logo

 • Folic Acid: This vitamin is critical for preventing neural tube defects.
 Stock up on leafy greens, beans, citrus fruits, and fortified cereals.

 • Protein: Proteins are vital for the growth of your baby.
-Include lean meats, eggs, beans, lentils, and nuts in your diet.
+Include lean meats, eggs, beans, lentils, and nuts.

-• Whole Grains: Whole grains such as brown rice, whole wheat bread, and oats offer slow-releasing energy to keep you going.
+• Whole Grains: Whole grains such as brown rice, whole wheat bread, and oats offer a sustained release of energy to keep you going.

-• Calcium: This mineral is important for your baby’s bones and teeth.
-Dairy products, almonds, and tofu are great sources of calcium.
+• Calcium: This mineral is essential for your baby’s bones and teeth.
+Dairy products, almonds, and tofu are excellent sources of calcium.

 • Iron: This mineral helps your body create the extra blood needed during pregnancy.
-Spinach, lentils, and lean meats are good choices of iron.
+Spinach, lentils, and lean meats are good choices for iron.

 Foods to Avoid:

-• Raw or undercooked meats, eggs, and fish: These can carry bacteria or parasites like salmonella, which can be harmful to you and your baby.
+• Raw or undercooked meats, eggs, and fish: These carry bacteria or parasites like salmonella, which can harm you and your baby.

-• High-mercury fish: Avoid large fishes like swordfish, shark, or king mackerel, as they can contain high levels of mercury.
+• High-mercury fish: Avoid large fish like swordfish, sharks, and king mackerel, as they can contain high levels of mercury.

 • Unpasteurised dairy: This can contain bacteria like listeria, which may be harmful during pregnancy.

-• Caffeine: Limit your caffeine intake to less than 200 mg per day (about one cup of coffee) to avoid potential risks.
+• Caffeine: To avoid potential risks, limit your caffeine intake to less than 200 mg daily (about one cup of coffee).

 • Alcohol: There’s no safe amount of alcohol during pregnancy, so it’s best to avoid it altogether.